kouichi-c-nakamura/ijmshow/README.md

 # ijmshow
 A MATLAB function.
 A wrapper of `net.imagej.matlab.ImageJMATLABCommands.show()` (or `IJM.show()`) to support opening a MATLAB array as 5D hyperstack in ImageJ

+- [`copytoImagePlus`](https://github.com/kouichi-c-nakamura/copytoImagePlus) does the same job without requiring the Java object `IJM`
+- [`copytoImg`](https://github.com/fiji/fiji/blob/master/scripts/copytoImg.m) and [`copytoImgPlus` ](https://github.com/fiji/fiji/blob/master/scripts/copytoImgPlus.m) are bundled with Fiji and work in a similar way but using ImageJ2 API and objects.

 ## Opening an image in ImageJ from within MATLAB